sharib-wasi/Final-Project-Food-stoppp-/README.md

-# GetLean Gym Website
+# Food.Stoppp (Resturant Website)
-This is the Bano Qabil 2.0 Web Development-1 Final Project - GetLean Gym Website.
+This is the Bano Qabil 2.0 Web Development-1 Final Project - Food.Stoppp (Resturant Website)

 # Description
-This website serves as the online platform for GetLean Gym, offering information about the gym, its facilities, classes, membership options, and more.
-Users can learn about the gym's offerings, register for memberships, and contact the gym's team for inquiries.
+Welcome to Food.Stoppp, where flavor meets innovation!
+Dive into a culinary journey like no other with our eclectic menu crafted to tantalize your taste buds.
+From sizzling steaks to fresh seafood, each dish is a masterpiece prepared with passion and expertise.
+Join us and experience dining redefined.
+Bon appétit!

 # Contributors
-Talha Shahzad
-Muhammad Saad Bin Khalid
-Muhammad Hassan
+1) Sharib Wasi
+2) Shahryar Waseem
+3) Huzaifa Yaseen

-Technologies Used
+# Technologies Used
-HTML
+1) HTML
-CSS
+2) CSS
-JavaScript
+3) JavaScript
-Bootstrap
+4) Bootstrap
+5) Tailwind
-AOS Animation Library
+6) AOS Animation Library

-Installation
+# Installation
 No installation is required to access the website.
 Simply visit the URL of the website to explore its features.

-Usage
-Navigate through the different sections using the navigation menu.
-Learn about the gym, its facilities, classes, and membership options.
-Register for memberships using the registration form.
-Contact the gym's team for any inquiries or assistance.
-License
-This project is licensed under the MIT License.

-Contact
+# Contact
 For any inquiries or support, please contact:

-Talha Shahzad: talha.shahzadshaikh@gmail.com
-Muhammad Saad Bin Khalid: saadbinkhalid1895@gmail.com Muhammad Hassan: raufhassan84@gmail.com
+1) Sharib Wasi: sharibwasi3@gmail.com
+2) Shahryar Waseem: sherrymerry20@gmail.com
+3) Huzaifa Yaseen: huzaifayaseen986@gmail.com